cthing/gradle-locc/README.md

   by adding them to the [cthing-website](https://github.com/cthing/cthing-website/tree/master/src/assets/schemas) project
 - In a browser go to the C Thing Software Jenkins CI page
-- Run the "gradle-locc-validate" job
+- Run the `gradle-locc-validate` job
 - Wait until that job successfully completes
-- Run the "gradle-locc-release" job to release the plugin to the Gradle Plugin Portal
+- Run the `gradle-locc-release` job to release the plugin to the Gradle Plugin Portal
 - Wait for the plugin to be reviewed and made available by the Gradle team
 - In a browser, go to the project on GitHub
 - Generate a release with the tag `<version>`